Dasharo/docs/docs/osf-trivia-list/dasharo.md

 ## Why 3mdeb created Dasharo?

-From our experience to be considered as serious player on firmware market there is need for recognized brand with proved history of successful integrations.
+From our experience to be considered as serious player on firmware market there is a need for a recognized brand with a proved history of successful integrations.
 We were asked about that multiple times, by various parties over years of providing services related to open-source firmware.
 Finally we decided we have to make a move and create marketing vehicle under which we can deliver added